wptrainingteam/choosing-and-installing-plugins/README.md

 The [WordPress Plugin Directory](https://wordpress.org/plugins/) is the best and safest place to get free plugins.
 All plugins have been reviewed and approved per the plugin guidelines as outlined in [Writing a Plugin](http://codex.wordpress.org/Writing_a_Plugin).

 When evaluating new plugins for use on your site, it is important that you locate and review the below standard information provided for each plugin in the WordPress Plugin Directory.
-Plugins may also be purchased through other sources, make sure to thoroughly research outside plugins yourself as they may not follow the same safe guidelines that the WordPress Foundation uses to screen the plugins that they make available.
+Plugins may also be purchased through other sources, make sure to thoroughly research outside plugins yourself as they may not follow the same safe guidelines that the WordPress Repository uses to screen the plugins that they make available.

 *   Star Rating
 *   Last Updated